Gayathri4801/NASSCOM-VSD-IAT/DAY-1/SKY_2_readme.md

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/baf9654f-d0fe-4c39-8b81-4866bae0be15)

-RTL synthesis
+**RTL synthesis**
-RTL is fed to **yosys** with the design constraints yosys translates the RTL into logic circuits using engineering components this ckt cna be optimized and mapped into

-cells in standard cell library using **ABC**, this ABC has to be guidedduring the optimization.
+RTL is fed to **yosys** with the design constraints yosys translates the RTL into logic circuits using engineering components this ckt can be optimized and mapped into cells in standard cell library using **ABC**, this ABC has to be guidedduring the optimization.

-The different designs can use different stratergies to achieve the design targets , for that we have synthesis exploration that can be used to generate the report, that shows how the design delay on the area.
+The different designs can use different stratergies to achieve the design targets , for that we have **synthesis exploration** that can be used to generate the report, that shows how the design delay on the area.

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/a9e295dd-437c-4d4c-9c32-80c0e51ca8f2)

-also OpenLANE has design exploration utility which can be used to sweep design configurations. we have 16 configs , the report is like below
+Also OpenLANE has **design exploration** utility which can be used to sweep design configurations. we have 16 configs , the report is looks like below,
+This report is very useful to find the best config for OpenLANE.

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/dd412617-aef6-4e18-8cea-49513dab7998)

-This report is very useful to find the best config for OpenLANE.

 Also design exploration can be used to OpenLANE regression testing.

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/e1313290-aeaf-4fbb-bfa4-5e5f8972aefc)

-DFT
+**DFT (Design for Testablility)**

-After fab we can enable this to test the device.
-This step add extra logic to the original.
+After fabrication we can enable this to test the device.
+This step add extra logic to the ckt without modifying the original functionality.
 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/3171c4e5-0cef-4936-8a69-fc33d091bacf)

-Physical implementation
+**Physical implementation**

-Several steps all of them are doing by openroad
+It includes several steps, all of them are doing by **openroad**.

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/f1fc9411-aba4-47c6-93c1-ef68f87d9418)

-LEC
+**LEC**
- if they are not equivalent, eventually the optimization is something wrong.
+If they are not equivalent, eventually the optimization is something wrong.

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/21304e08-bb10-4692-bab7-78268e540d7e)

-During physical implementatio wehave a special step that is Fake antenna diodes insertion.
+During physical implementatio we have a special step that is Fake antenna diodes insertion.

 This is required to address the antenna diode violations.